Causal Feature Selection via Orthogonal Search: Methodology

 \subsection{Informal Search Algorithm Description}

-We provide pseudo-code for our proposed method in Algorithm~\ref{alg:double_ml_causal}.
-Intuitively, the idea is to do a one-vs-rest split for each variable in turn, and try to estimate the link between that particular variable and the outcome variable using Debiased approach.
-To do so, we decompose eq.~\ref{eq:model_est} to single out a variable $D=X_k$ as policy variable and take the remaining variables $Z=X_{-k} = X\backslash X_k$ as multidimensional control variables, and run Double ML estimation assuming the partial regression model presented in Sec.~\ref{sec:doubleml}, which now takes the form
+Pseudo-code for our proposed method (CORTH Features) is in Algorithm~\ref{alg:double_ml_causal}.
+The idea is to do a one-vs-rest split for each variable in turn and estimate the link between that particular variable and the outcome variable using Double ML.
+To do so, we decompose~\Cref{eq:model_est} to single out a variable $D=X_k$ as policy variable and take the remaining variables $Z=X_{-k} = X\backslash X_k$ as multidimensional control variables, and run Double ML estimation assuming the partial regression model presented in~\Cref{sec:doubleml}, which now takes the form

 The step-wise description of our estimation algorithm goes as follows: